nrfconnect/sdk-nrf/doc/nrf/introduction.rst

    :depth: 2

 The |NCS| enables you to develop applications for nRF52, nRF53, and nRF91 Series devices.
-It is a set of open source projects maintained by Nordic Semiconductor, consisting of several repositories such as:
+It is a set of open source projects maintained by Nordic Semiconductor, consisting of several Git repositories publicly hosted on `GitHub`_:

 * `sdk-nrf`_ repository - contains applications, samples, libraries, and drivers that are specifically targeted at Nordic Semiconductor devices.
 * `sdk-nrfxlib`_ repository - contains closed-source libraries and modules in binary format.